Lessons Learned from the Movie “the Upside”

 My friend has provided me with many insightful & inspiring personal experiences, on a variety of topics.
 He said that the lessons learned from the movie “the Upside” certainly equaled anything that he had experienced.
 Obviously, he insisted that I see the move.
 The world would be a better place if everyone saw the movie.

 Not to ruin my movie experience, he didn’t reveal the plot sequence.
 He was bursting to talk about some of the themes.
 The rags to riches theme, by sheer hard work, talent, courage, vision, perseverance, and passion, a man amassed a fortune beyond wildest dreams.
-The personal growth theme through the appreciation of beauty in art & opera, the revelations of poetry & literature, and the limitless love of a wonderful woman, a mind opened and a heart softened.
+The personal growth theme through the appreciation of beauty in art & opera, the revelations of poetry & literature, and the unlimited love of a wonderful woman, a mind opened and a heart softened.

 The lessons learned of risk & reward of venturing into areas that most minds can’t imagine, well beyond the road less traveled.
 It was that fearless spirit that provided his immense fortune, to do whatever he wanted, like paragliding on a stormy day.
 But he didn’t assess the risks that day.
 So, when his chute failed, he plunged to the ground, leaving him a quadriplegic.

 Powerless below his neck, he required hospitalized rehab for the next two years.
 Concurrently, his wife was dying from cancer, also hospitalized during those same two years.
 His recklessness prevented him from caring for her, from even visiting her for any length of time.
 He was left to relive the agony of his arrogance, every moment, of every day.
 He wished that he had died that day.
 But, people with hindsight, die of remorse.